Ten Tips for RVing Around Australia

-Australia has a desert climate and can be very hot and dry.
+Much of Australia has a desert climate.
+It can be very hot and dry.
 It is essential to carry a least two/three litres a day per person of drinking water on your travels.
 Four to five litres per person per day is ideal.

 Tip 8 – Leave The Caravan Behind When it Gets Bumpy

 Just because you have a caravan in tow does not mean you have to take it everywhere you go.
-Think about taking a tent in the back of the tow vehicle, and when the going gets tough, leave the van behind in a caravan park (usually at a nominal charge) and go camping.
-Alternatively just have day trips.
+Consider carrying a tent in the tow vehicle, and when the going gets tough, leave the van behind in a caravan park (usually at a nominal charge) and go camping.
+Alternatively, just have day trips.

 Tip 9 – Think Fuel

 Fuel stops on made-up roads in the more remote parts of Australia can be up to 375 kilometres (235 miles) apart.
 Unmade roads may not have fuel stops for 700-800 kilometres.

 The cost of fuel in Australia, at typically $1.50 a litre ($5 a US gallon) is higher than in the USA but much less than in Europe.
 The cost up north is usually a third or so higher in the few major towns, but can be close to double in outback areas.

 Fuel is, therefore, a major expense, but it can be reduced by not driving fast, by reducing weight, by not using cruise control in hilly areas and by having prevailing winds behind you (see Tip 1).